benefit, risk, side effects, anti-aging information - Human Growth Hormone

 don't have any HGH releasers / supplements?

-I have not seen any long term human studies that natural supplements individually or in combination promote consistent release of HGH which lead to clinical improvement in health status.
+A. I have not seen any long term human studies that natural supplements individually or in combination promote consistent release of HGH which lead to clinical improvement in health status.
 Until then I do not have any intent in promoting such products.
 Even if there are certain supplements or combinations that promote HGH release consistently over time, how do we know this is a beneficial thing to do and will lead to increased longevity?

 Dr. Steven Lamm promotes GenF20.
 On the website the